bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 sudo apt update && sudo apt upgrade -y
 ```

-#### <font color='red'>Configure HAProxy</font>
+---

+<em>Configure HAProxy</em>
 HAProxy is an open-source High availability proxy and load balancer that is popularly known for its efficiency and speed.
 Works for TCP and HTTP protocols, it is used to enhance the performance of a website by splitting up the load across multiple servers and to simplify the request processing tasks.

-<font color='red'>** This section has already been completed**</font>

 Configure HAProxy to load-balance across the cluster.

 the configuration file is located at:
   /etc/haproxy/haproxy.cfg

 Details can be found at:
   > browse to: https://www.haproxy.com/documentation/hapee/latest/configuration/config-sections/defaults/